mr-3/mrcube-en-docs/docs/source/tutorial.rst

    Top down step 6-2

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-7. Exporting the RDF contents as an RDF document
+7. Exporting the RDF contents as an RDF(S) document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Finally, export the RDF contents as an RDF document.
+Finally, export the RDF contents as an RDF(S) document.

-As a result, the following RDFS classes, RDFS properties, and an RDF model are created in each editor.
+As a result, the following RDFS classes, RDFS properties, and an RDF model are created in each editor (:numref:`top-down-step7-1`).

 .. _top-down-step7-1:
 .. figure:: figures/top-down-step7-1.png